-Payment: The Council will appoint contractors to undertake the work and

-If the cost of the works exceeds the maximum financial assistance the Council will liaise with the Occupational Therapist and/or relevant professionals to determine the priority works.
+- Payment: The Council will appoint contractors to undertake the work and will pay them directly on production of satisfactory invoices.
+The applicant must agree that they are satisfied with the quality of the work prior to payment.
+If the applicant refuses, the Council will inspect the work and if it believes it is of sufficiently good standard the payment will be made. - Conditions: If the cost of the works exceeds the maximum financial assistance the Council will liaise with the Occupational Therapist and/or relevant professionals to determine the priority works.